stat20-summer/website/content/syllabus.md

 lecture and labs where we talk about another.

-Here is a list of the main course topics, separated by week and with type of statistical claim in parentheses
+Here is a list of the main course topics, separated by week and with type of statistical claim in parentheses.

 -   Week 1: Introduction, types of data, and reproducible research
 -   Week 2: Descriptive Statistics (Descriptive)